Description of Digitized Archival Materials

 Conservation reports are the official narrative records of conservation work, which have become standard practice for major conservation work beginning in the mid-20th century as the conservation profession’s emphasis on thorough documentation grew.

 There are four common examples of these documents: examination summaries, treatment proposals, treatment reports, and scientific analysis reports.
-Most National Gallery of Art reports date from the 1970s to 2010, and may include illustrations such as graphs, details, and annotated photographs.
+National Gallery of Art reports date from the 1970s to 2010s, and may include illustrations such as graphs, details, and annotated photographs.

 Examination summaries detail an object’s construction and describe the condition of its substrate and media in a narrative summary of findings from examination of the object, analysis of specialized imaging such as x-ray or infrared photography, and other methods of inquiry.

-Treatment proposals are created to describe, recommend, and obtain administrative approval for a major treatment to stabilize or improve the condition of an object.
+Treatment proposals are created to describe, recommend, and obtain administrative approval for a major treatment to stabilize or improve the physical and aesthetic condition of an object.
 Sometimes treatment proposals and examination summaries are combined in a single document.

 Scientific analysis reports are narrative summaries of scientific exploration of one or more aspects of an object.
 Types of scientific analysis undertaken in conservation include substrate or media analysis and x -ray fluorescence (XRF), among others.
 Additional scientific analysis reports for Kress paintings found in the records of the National Gallery of Art scientific research department have not yet been included.